 Did you know that there are two campgrounds in Linville Falls?
 We booked our stay at the Linville Falls Campground in Blue Ridge Parkway which was State regulated.
 The other campground was Linville Falls Trailer Lodge and Campground which was privately regulated.
 For future reference, I would prefer Linville Falls Trailer Lodge and Campground because they have hot water.
-The state regulated campground did not have hot water.
+The state-regulated campground did not have hot water.

-There are multiple options for staying the nights: hotels, hostels, bed and breakfasts places, or camping.
+There are multiple options for staying the nights: hotels, hostels, bed and breakfast places, or camping.
 We have a dog and would like to go the cheapo route so we chose camping.
 Note, not all campsites have hot water showers as well as regular toilets or electricity.

 The Linville Falls Campground in Blue Ridge Parkway served us well.
 The bathroom was nice and clean with regular flush-able toilets.
 There were plenty of shades and trees so we were able to hang up our special new tree tent.
 It was the best thing ever!!!